 - “Planning for Change.”
 Published on gantthead.com 10 March 2008.
 Explains how planning must be done differently when change dominates your project.

 - “Remember: Agility Is Lack of Rigidity.”
 Published by Cutter Consortium’s Agile Product & Project Management Advisory Service, 28 February 2008.

 - “The Roots of Agile,” Part 2.
 Published by Cutter Consortium’s Agile Product & Project Management Advisory Service, 4 October 2007.

 - “The Roots of Agile,” Part 1.
 Published by Cutter Consortium’s Agile Product & Project Management Advisory Service, 6 September 2007.

 - “Change Happens, Get Used To It!”
 Published in Project Management Innovations of the Project Management Institute’s New Product Development Specific Interest Group, September 2007.

-- Flexible product development (Wikipedia).
+- Flexible product development (Wikipedia page is no longer active).
 Also provides links to other pages in the Wikipedia.

 - Agile Alliance.
 A rich source on agile software development, a filed with many parallels to flexible development.

 There is an active Yahoo! group on agile project management (mostly focused on software development issues, however). (no longer active)